philnash/typescript-express-demo/README.md

 A new analysis should have been triggered for the main branch as well as the pull request.
 When it's done, we should see the overall coverage for our project as well as the one for our PR.

-## (Extra: import Flake8 reports into SonarCloud)

-You're already using tools like Flake8 in your CI and want to visualize its report in the SonarCloud UI?

-This is possible by redirecting flake8 output to a file: `flake8 --output-file=flake8report.txt` and then adding the property `sonar.python.flake8.reportPaths=flake8report.txt` to your `sonar-project.properties` file.
-Note that the report will be displayed as-is and it will not be possible to silence issues from SonarCloud UI.

 # SonarLint: Fix issues before they exist

-In your IDE, you can install the SonarLint plugin to detect issues before even committing them.
+In your IDE, you can [install the SonarLint plugin](https://docs.sonarcloud.io/improving/sonarlint/) to detect issues before even committing them.

 ## Synchronize issues between SonarCloud and SonarLint